awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 In Mountpoint's logs, a warning message will be emitted similar to below:

 ```
-WARN write{req=52 ino=49 fh=3 offset=512 length=512 name="out"}: mountpoint_s3::fuse: write failed:upload error: \
+WARN write{req=52 ino=49 fh=3 offset=512 length=512 name="out"}:
-out of order write NOT supported by Mountpoint, aborting the upload; expected offset 0 but got 512
+mountpoint_s3::fuse: write failed:upload error: out of order write NOT supported by Mountpoint, aborting the upload; expected offset 0 but got 512
 ```

 ## Writing to an existing File

 Mountpoint support overwriting to existing file using mount option `--allow-overwrite` .
 Trying to open an existing file for writing without `--allow-overwrite`  flag will fail with the error: `Operation not permitted`.
-For example, there is an preexisting file 'existing-file.txt' in mounted directory.
+For example, there is an pre-existing file 'existing-file.txt' in mounted directory.

 ```
 $ echo "Overwriting a file..." > existing-file.txt